“Change Your Mind, Change Your Life.”

 We’ve all heard this saying, but how does it figure into weight loss?
 Your mindset, your state of mind, is extremely important when it comes to achieving lasting success.
 Cravings, motivation, stress eating, self-esteem, your desire to workout… it’s all tied to your thought life.

-The goal of this month’s challenge is to get you go beyond focusing on food and exercise.
+The goal of this month’s challenge is to get you to go beyond focusing on food and exercise.
 You have to adopt the right mindset to be successful.
-The fun starts on January 1st.
+The fun starts on February 1st.

-This is the time of year when everyone is focused on re-starting their diets, cutting out junk food and hitting the gym.
-The issue is that we often just jump on latest or most popular bandwagon of choice; challenges, detox plans, diets and boot camps, etc. Oftentimes, we start a new journey without first doing some very important work: The work of figuring out what factors and habits got us to where we are and figuring out what our real, long term goals are.
-That work requires that we take the time to investigate our existing thought patterns so that we can create new ones in 2020.
+Oftentimes, we start a new or restart our weight loss journey without first doing some very important work: The work of figuring out what factors and habits got us to where we are and figuring out what our real, long term goals are.
+That work requires that we take the time to investigate our existing thought patterns so that we can create new ones.

 How Can You Join Us?

-- Take Action Daily – Read the Daily Task List and download the printable calendar (below).
+- Take Action Daily – Read the Daily Task List and download the printable checklist (below).

-- Share your 21 day journey with the world via social media.
-Use the challenge hashtag: #BWLWJan
+- Share your 21-Day journey with the world via social media.
+Use the challenge hashtag: #BWLWFeb

 Leave a comment below and let us know you are on board for this challenge!